 By Robin from Washington, IA

-Here are questions related to Green Tomato Recipes.
+Here are questions related to Recipes Using Green Tomatoes.

 I have tons of green tomatoes; when I was a kid I remember going to the deli with my dad and grabbing a big green dill pickled tomato from a big wooden barrel.
 I tried to pickle some a few years ago, but they didn't work too well.
 They were mushy and very tasty.
 Can anyone help?
 Thanks.